TotallyInformation/node-red-contrib-uibuilder/docs/securityjs.md

 * TBC

-## Standard Schema for `msg._uibAuth`
+## Standard Schema for `msg._auth`

 uibuilder proposes a standard(ish) schema for exchanging authentication, authorisation and session data.

-This uses the `_uibAuth` object property on exchanged `msg`s.
+This uses the `_auth` object property on exchanged `msg`s.
 The actual content of the object is likely to be different depending on what the message is.

 Please refer to the [Security doc](./security.md) for details.